Twashi1/NEA_Project_RPG/README.md

 ## About
-A 2D Top-down RPG built with C++ and OpenGL
+A 2D Top-down RPG + Game Engine built with C++ and OpenGL

 ## How to build
 - Load solution in VS 2022 (maybe VS 2019 works?)